LeoNCKU/2019-spring-gt/README.md

 	Step3:
 			execute make clean && make all && ./main.out command in linux.

-			we have 5 txt file e.g test_book, topo, cycle, house, 7bridge.
+			we have 5 txt file in Demo(file) e.g test_book, topo, cycle, house, 7bridge.

 Solution:

-	it will cout Path and Totoal Distance.
+	It will cout Path and Totoal Distance.

+	It will output a txt file named "Solution.txt" in current dictionary.